Last updated on November 21st, 2022

 Dry fruits such as apricots, dates, and raisins are safe food products to add to a diabetic-friendly diet.
 Individuals often are anxious about glucose sources and fruits are among those.
 However, a majority of fruits contain a low GI score.
-And, dry fruits contain a lower GI value.
+And dry fruits contain a lower GI value.
 Hence, they don’t spike glucose levels to a large extent.
 Individuals may consume these dry fruits as low GI food to swap for higher GI foods.
 Hence, we can say that apricot is good for diabetes.

 What are Apricots aka Khumani?

 Apricot ( Prunus armeniaca ) is a stone fruit.
 It is also referred to as Khumani(in Hindi).
-Apricots are round and yellow in colour.
+Apricots are round and yellow in color.
 They appear as a smaller version of a peach.
 The fruit is intensely nourishing and packs lots of health benefits like eye health and better gut health.
 In dried form, apricots make a perfect snack.
-The fruit is moderately high in natural sugars and is a very healthy food.
+The fruit is moderately high in natural sugars and is very healthy food.
 Fresh apricots contain a very beautiful sweet taste.

 Nutritional Facts of Apricots

 - Protein: 1 gram